angular/angular/aio/content/guide/aot-compiler.md

 </div>

-{@a why-aot}

-## Why compile with AOT?

-*Faster rendering*

-With AOT, the browser downloads a pre-compiled version of the application.
-The browser loads executable code so it can render the application immediately, without waiting to compile the app first.

-*Fewer asynchronous requests*

-The compiler _inlines_ external HTML templates and CSS style sheets within the application JavaScript, eliminating separate ajax requests for those source files.

-*Smaller Angular framework download size*

-There's no need to download the Angular compiler if the app is already compiled.
-The compiler is roughly half of Angular itself, so omitting it dramatically reduces the application payload.

-*Detect template errors earlier*

-The AOT compiler detects and reports template binding errors during the build step before users can see them.

-*Better security*

-AOT compiles HTML templates and components into JavaScript files long before they are served to the client.
-With no templates to read and no risky client-side HTML or JavaScript evaluation, there are fewer opportunities for injection attacks.

-## Controlling app compilation

-When you use the Angular AOT compiler, you can control your app compilation in two ways:

-* By [specifying Angular metadata](#metadata-aot), as described below.

-* By providing options in the `tsconfig.json` [TypeScript configuration file](guide/typescript-configuration).
-See [Angular compiler options](guide/angular-compiler-options).

-{@a metadata-aot}
-## Specifying Angular metadata

-Angular metadata tells Angular how to construct instances of your application classes and interact with them at runtime.
+## How AOT works

-The Angular **AOT compiler** extracts **metadata** to interpret the parts of the application that Angular is supposed to manage.
+The Angular AOT compiler extracts **metadata** to interpret the parts of the application that Angular is supposed to manage.

-You can specify the metadata with **decorators** such as `@Component()` and `@Input()` or implicitly in the constructor declarations of these decorated classes.
+You can specify the metadata explicitly in **decorators** such as `@Component()` and `@Input()`, or implicitly in the constructor declarations of the decorated classes.
+The metadata tells Angular how to construct instances of your application classes and interact with them at runtime.

 In the following example, the `@Component()` metadata object and the class constructor tell Angular how to create and display an instance of `TypicalComponent`.